becca-bailey/gatsby-site/_posts/2016-04-05-multi-arity-functions-in-clojure.md

 | `"mangoes" "rice-a-roni" "rocky road ice cream"` | "I like to eat mangoes, rice-a-roni, and rocky road ice cream." |

 <br>
 Notice how a function would need to handle a few different conditions.
 First of all, we need to add an *and* before the last item, only if there are more than one.
-Also, thanks to the Oxford comma (which I can't possibly do without), there is a comma before the *and* only if there are more than one items in the list.
+Also, thanks to the Oxford comma (which I can't possibly do without), there is a comma before the *and* only if there are more than two items in the list.

 While a language like Ruby could handle this with optional arguments and flow control, it might be a longer and more complicated function than I could write with Clojure, which excels at handing lists of data.
 This is also called *arity overloading*

+We are creating a function called `favorite-foods-list`.

 {% highlight clojure %}
 (defn favorite-foods-list
-{% endhighlight %}

-We are creating a function called `favorite-foods-list`. `defn` allows you to specify a function name with special conditions, such as the ones we're about to add.

-{% highlight clojure %}
   ([first-item]
     (println (str "I like to eat " first-item ".")))
   ([first-item second-item]